How to Take Screenshots with PowerPoint (2023)

 Once you have selected your preferred settings, you can then start recording.
 You can just press the red button again if you want to stop.
 Once you’re done, you can then embed the video clip to your PowerPoint presentation.
 No need to convert or use another software.
 Just save the video to your computer by clicking on Save As -> Multimedia.
 This will give your video an mp4 format for use in presentations and other applications.

 The aforementioned features can help you in making presentations involving tutorials and tips.
-You can also use this for teaching and training, with many applications in different industries and even in the education setting.
+You can also use these techniques to take screenshots on Windows or record your screen using PowerPoint for teaching and training presentations, with many applications in different industries and even in the education setting.